Livestock identification and traceability: guidance

 • off-movement from market

-• on-movement to receiving keeper's main CPH
+• on-movement to the receiving keeper's main CPH

-ScotMoves - within business moves
+ScotMoves - 'within-business' moves

-Direct to slaugter - farm to abattoir
+Direct to slaugter - 'farm to abattoir' moves

 Movements to and from shows

-• report a movement ‘off’ your holding
+• report the ‘off’ movement from your holding

-• report the movement back ‘on’ to your holding
+• report the ‘on’ movement back to your holding

 Movements of hire bulls